Kinshuk1993/parcel-company/README.md

 # Service for Parcel Company

-A service for a parcel company that can:
+A simple RESTful API server in Node.js for a parcel company that can:

 - Handle creation of trucks
 - Load parcels to it